-While traveling with a baby is more than worth it, it can create some havoc with your baby’s sleep schedule.
+We can tell you from experience that traveling with a baby is amazing, but it can create some havoc with your baby’s sleep schedule.
 This can be a challenge for a lot of parents.
-It can be stressful, especially for those who have just gotten into a good sleeping routine or who have just gotten their baby sleeping through the night.
+It can be stressful for parents, especially for those who have just gotten into a good sleeping routine or who have just gotten their baby sleeping through the night.

-In conjunction with all our tips to get your baby sleeping on vacation, here are the must have baby travel items that you should pack to help your baby sleep on vacation.
+In our post on our tips to get your baby sleeping on vacation, we share our first-hand experiences with getting our baby to sleep on holiday.
+In conjunction, here is our favorite baby travel gear that we recommend you pack to help your baby sleep on vacation.

 Each of these baby travel gear items will be helpful either for creating a familiar sleep environment or for getting your baby to nap on the go.

-While we always recommend traveling with as few baby travel items as possible, if it will help your baby getting a better night sleep then you should definitely add it to your baby travel packing list!
+While we always recommend traveling with as few baby travel items as possible, if you feel some specific baby travel gear will help your baby getting a better night sleep, then you should definitely add it to your baby travel packing list!
+In our experience, traveling with a well-rested baby is just so much easier and more pleasant for everyone, including baby!

-You’ll even find many of these on our recommended baby travel essentials and toddler travel essentials.
-If you are going to pack and carry it, it should be worth it.
-In our opinion, anything that helps your baby or toddler sleep on vacation, to have a well rested little traveler is well worth it!
+It’s no surprise that many of the baby travel gear for sleep items we list below, also appear on our lists of recommended baby travel essentials and toddler travel essentials.
+Before you decide to pack something for your family trip, be sure that it’s worth it.
+In our experience, anything that helps your baby sleep on vacation, to have a well rested little traveler is well worth it!

 This post contains compensated links.